 |REPORT OF THE AD HOC TASK FORCE ON LITTLE-EE RED At the 2014 National Specialty, the BOB was a red bitch who was known to be little-ee red.
 Much discussion ensued and the Board was asked for an ad hoc task force to study the question of little-ee red dogs.
 A Task Force was appointed with an open-ended mandate to investigate the current state of knowledge about little-ee red and to report back to the Board with recommendations.
 A final report has been submitted thus closing the Task Force, mission completed. |

 |CWCCA Q AND A: Have a question about CWCCA, Membership, Judges Education or any other topic.. here is a link to our Q and A webpage where you can make an inquiry.
 Members are requested to post CWCCA specific matters in the like page of members section.|

 The CWCCA is the parent club for the Cardigan Welsh Corgi breed and is a member of

 the American Kennel Club.
 As our official homepage, we hope this site is able to provide

-Cardigan Welsh Corgis ("the Corgi WITH a tail") are one of the oldest known breeds.
+The Cardigan Welsh Corgi ("the Corgi WITH a tail") is one of the oldest known breeds.

 They are believed to have been in existence in Wales for over 3,000 years, and were